Alexander-Stewart/astro-sonify/README.md

    Added Preprocessor Directives but need to improve for easier changing between which testable movement system is to be used.
 Started on second movement system.
    Work Hours: 9-5

+   06/14/18: Continued working on second movement system.
+Now camera can track between left and right controllers, as well as switch between the two. stlll working on a way to have relative position now, as well as a way to tell when the person is near the origin of the super nova.
+Below are the added and changed
+   scripts:
+   Added these new scripts:
+- NegateTracking
+- FindCenter
+Updated These Scripts:
+- NearOrigin
+Work Hours: 9-4